Gilt feeding – Ad libitum feeding

 Feeding of DanBred gilts should ensure a steady continuous but controlled weight gain throughout the period of growth.
 Expected weight development from following the DanBred recommendations is shown in figure 2.

-The target is to initiate puberty and the onset of the oestrus cycle, support the pre-pubertal mammary development and maximise the productivity on litter size and longevity.
+The target is to initiate puberty and the onset of the oestrus cycle, support the pre-pubertal mammary development and maximise the productivity of litter size and longevity.

-Studies indicate that the age of the gilt, as well as the correct introduction of boar contact, is the main factors when it comes to the onset of puberty .
+Studies indicate that the age of the gilt, as well as the correct introduction of boar contact, are the main factors when it comes to the onset of puberty .

 The amount of body fat in the gilts might help the onset of puberty in gilts .

-Gilt body fat content can play a role in the onset of puberty, therefore, it is important to ensure a back fat target of 15 mm and of at least 12 mm at first mating .
+Gilt body fat content can play a role in the onset of puberty, therefore, it is important to ensure a back fat target of 15 mm (or at least 14 mm) at first mating.

-Mammary development in the replacement gilts is not affected by the more linear growth curve, as the vast part udder growth happens in the last third of gestation .
+Mammary development in the replacement gilts is not affected by the more linear growth curve, as the vast part of the udder, growth happens in the last third of gestation .

 Size of first litter might be marginally decreased at steady growth rate, but flushing the gilts before mating has proven to be a very efficient way of increasing the ovulation rate at mating in the second oestrus and thereby enlarge the litter size .